nandukannan/Steeleye_assignment_Frontend_engineer/README.md

 Warning 1:
 React Hook useEffect has a missing dependency: 'setSelectedIndex'.
 Either include it or remove the dependency array react-hooks/exhaustive-deps

 As per the warning suggested solution, I include the setSelectedIndex in the dependency array in useEffect().
 UseEffect accepts two arguments.
-The second argument is optional. useEffect(<function>, <dependency>)
+The second argument is optional. useEffect(function, dependency)

 As per the program given the function name in the useEffect was given wrong and changed it to selectedIndex from setSelectedIndex